jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### Android

-Android runs on the Linux Kernel and is in a sense a custom Linux Distro itself.
-[It has a custom rendering layer](https://source.android.com/devices/graphics/ "Image of Android custom rendering layer") that does not use X or Wayland.
+Android can't be installed on a Linux distro, but is a custom desktop created by The Android Project.
+Android is considered a Linux distro with a [custom rendering layer](https://source.android.com/devices/graphics/ "Image of Android custom rendering layer") that does not use X or Wayland.

 ### Who Uses What